cargurus/webpack-hash-cache/README.md

 An experimental incremental build plugin for Webpack.

 Incremental builds increase the speed of the development workflow by avoiding rebuilding unchanged entries.
 However, in large projects, the caching process can be expensive.
-HashCachePlugin uses native Rust code for resource-intensive caching, which accelerates the caching process.
+HashCachePlugin uses Rust for resource-intensive caching, which accelerates the caching process.

 Built with [Neon](https://github.com/neon-bindings/neon)!